shubhamkapur/retail-sales-analysis-databricks/README.md

 # Retail Sales Analysis using Azure Databricks & Spark SQL

 ## Project Overview
 This project analyzes multi-year retail sales data to uncover revenue trends, store efficiency, and product performance.
 The analysis was performed using Azure Databricks and Spark SQL to simulate large-scale data processing and analytics.
+Dashboards created in Databricks SQL for interactive analysis

 ---